Routing

 // ...

-By separated usage, we mean the use of the router's capabilities in an application that does not use Nette Application and presenters.
-Almost everything we have shown in this chapter applies to it, with the following differences:
+By standalone usage, we mean utilizing the router's capabilities in an application that does not use Nette Application and presenters.
+Almost everything we have shown in this chapter applies to it, with these differences:

-So again we will create a method that will build a router, for example:
+So again, we create a method that will assemble the router for us, e.g.:

 use Nette\Routing\RouteList;